bastosmichael/wp-chef/README.md

-# wp-chef
+# WP-Chef

 I'm transitioning all of my working chef recipes for WordPress into a single install utility.
-Basically this is a shortcut to a Wordpress dev & production environments on a Vagrant VirtualBox / Amazon Web Services provisioned with Chef.
+Basically this is a shortcut to setting up a Wordpress dev & production environment using Vagrant on VirtualBox (Locally) & EC2 (Remotely) provisioned with Chef.
 Updated to support Vagrant 2 (1.2) configuration.
 Currently only the Apache version works 100%.

 ## Development Strategy